Super Seisyun Brothers: Characters

 Chiko is the elder sister of the Shinmoto siblings and is a 2nd-year college student.
 She has a blonde hair and blue eyes and is fond of handsome guys.
 In the first episode of the anime, she doesn't seem to like college because there aren't any handsome guys.
-Chiko is called an otaku by Chika but seems to hate being called that.
+Chiko is called an otaku but Chiko seems to hate being called that.
 Instead, she wants to be called a bishōjo.